 The majority of words in any language are symbols, according to Peirce’s classification.
 Nonetheless, iconic elements do constitute some part of the vocabulary – any language contains a number of imitative words the form of which roughly reflects their ‘meanings’.

-There are various terms used for denoting iconic words – imitatives, expressive, onomatopoeic or echoic words, ideophones, mimetic and sound symbolic words.
+There are various terms used for denoting iconic words – imitative, expressive, onomatopoeic or echoic words, ideophones, mimetic, and sound symbolic words.
 These terms all encompassing words with iconic semblance between form and meaning are not entirely synonymous – some overlapping, some reflecting a further sub categories of lexical iconicity.

-These iconic words are acoustic copies, i.e. entities iconically representing natural sound sequences by the means phonemes with more or less similar acoustic characteristics.
+These iconic words are acoustic copies, i.e. entities iconically representing natural sound sequences by means of phonemes with more or less similar acoustic characteristics.

-The latest edition of Stanislav Voronin’s works (2006: 44-70) gives the division of all onomatopoeic words into five major categories: Instants, Continuants, Frequentatives – Instants-Continuants and Frequentatives-Instants-Continuants.
+The latest edition of Stanislav Voronin’s work 'Fundamentals of Phonosemantics' (2006: 44-70) gives a detailed description of onomatopoeia types.
+All onomatopoeic words are into five major classes:

-Instants necessarily contain plosives in their phonemic frame and designate pulse-like sounds (tap, clap).
+Instants necessarily contain plosives in their phonemic frame and designate pulse-like sounds.
 The plosive nature of phonemes /b/, /p/ etc. acoustically reflects intense natural sounds of short duration.

 Continuants designate a tone or a noise of audible duration.
-The tonal continuants necessarily contain vowels (long or tense is such oppositions exist in a language) (toot, bleep).
+Tone continuants necessarily contain vowels (long or tense if such oppositions exist in a language) (toot, bleep).
 Noise continuants necessarily contain fricatives or sibilants (shush, sizzle).

 Frequentatives designate vibratory dissonance-like sounds, the core element being R of some quality (purr, historically /pʋr/).

-Instants-Continuants imitate sounds combining the traits of pulses and tones (clash, clang).
+Instants-Continuants imitate sounds combining the characteristics of both pulses and tones in various combinations (clash, clang).

-Frequentatives-Instants-Continuants convey sounds combining the traits of dissonances, pulses and tones (crash, ring).
+Frequentatives-Instants-Continuants convey sounds combining characteristics of dissonances, pulses, and tones (crash, ring).

 Sound symbolic words are verbal gestures either accompanied by the sound or purely articulatory.
 Sound symbolic words differ from onomatopoeic by the principle of imitation – paramount becomes not the acoustic characteristics of the uttered phonemes, but the place of their articulation.